Diderot String Quartet

 Pegasus is committed to providing a safe environment for both our performers and in-person audience members throughout the season.
 For each concert we will be carefully following guidelines recommended or mandated by our venue, the Monroe County Health Department, and the CDC.

 For everyone’s safety, Pegasus currently requires all audience members to provide proof of vaccination.
 This can take the form of your vaccine card, a photo of your vaccine card, or your NY Excelsior Pass.

-We will also be requiring masking and social distancing in seating.
+We will also be requiring masking.
 If you are feeling ill, please stay home.
 We will gladly exchange your tickets.
 Please check our website before the concert for any recent updates to our policy.

 We are grateful for your support and cooperation as we return to live music!
 Please feel free to reach out to us at email@example.com for more information.